WuorBhang/alx-backend-python/messaging_app/README.md

 ## Jenkinsfile

 The Jenkinsfile contains the pipeline configuration for:
-- Checking out code from GitHub
+- Checking out code from GitHub using credentials
 - Setting up the Python environment
+- Installing dependencies with pip3 from requirements.txt
 - Running tests with pytest
 - Generating test reports
 - Building and pushing Docker images